2026 Billie Jean King Cup Qualifiers: Relive Canada's Tie with Kazakhstan

 Team Canada 2026 BJKC Qualies SJ Champagne

-The hosts Kazakhstan are without world No. 2 Elena Rybakina and will be led by veteran Yulia Putintseva and doubles star Anna Danilina.
-They will be joined by Zhibek Kulambayeva, Aruzhan Sagandykova, and Sonja Zhiyenbayeva.
-Yuriy Schukin is the captain.
+The hosts Kazakhstan were without world No. 2 Elena Rybakina and were led by veteran Yulia Putintseva and doubles star Anna Danilina.
+They were joined by Zhibek Kulambayeva, Aruzhan Sagandykova, and Sonja Zhiyenbayeva.
+Yuriy Schukin was the captain.

 2025 Billie Jean King Cup